Manhattan

 Hours: Operating hours of the 6 train

-The Met Cloisters - A spectacular museum branch dedicated to medieval art and architecture, featuring four covered walkways and lush gardens overlooking the Hudson River.
+The Met Cloisters - Free/cheap offer for NYC Residents only.
+A spectacular museum branch dedicated to medieval art and architecture, featuring four covered walkways and lush gardens overlooking the Hudson River.
+IDNYC has one year membership.
+NYPL Culture Pass also has free or cheap offers.

 Address: 99 Margaret Corbin Dr, New York, NY 10040